Quiq/contact-us-boxes/README.md

 `useMobileChat` - Whether the options will show up on mobile (default is `false`)

+`buttonLabel` - The button label for the Web Chat channel.

 #### `facebook`

 `id` - Your facebook page id

+`buttonLabel` - The button label for the Facebook channel.

 #### `abc`

 `appleBusinessId` - The business ID you received when you registered your company with Apple for Business Chat

+`buttonLabel` - The button label for the Apple Business Chat channel.

+#### `whatsApp`

+`phoneNumber` - The 11 digit phone number for your WhatsApp endpoint (i.e. 406-555-1234 would be written as `'14065551234'`)

+`buttonLabel` - The button label for the WhatsApp channel.

 ### `order`